ChillGal/ChillGal/README.md

 # **Welcome! :P**

-I'm a computer science student at the University of Leeds, I enjoy a variety of topics including networking and cyber security.
+I'm a Computer Science Graduate from the University of Leeds, I enjoy a variety of topics including networking and cyber security.

 ## Interested in:
 - Self Hosted Services